ThomasCarroll/htqc/r_course/introToR_Session1.md

-Data.frames (2/) - Indexing and replacement
+Data frames (2/12) - Indexing and replacement
 =========================================================

 Data frames may be indexed just as matrices.